tagener-noisu/2ch-Gallery/README.md

 - PROFIT!

 #####Feautures
-- Arrow keys support, so you can scroll you pictures while holding a cup of tea!
+- Arrow keys support, so you can scroll your pictures and hold a cup of tea!
-- WebM support - we don't want to miss such a thing, do we?
+- WebM support.
+- Content filtering support.
-- It loads only when you ask to, hence it doesn't slow page loading.
+- It loads only when you ask, hence it doesn't slow the page loading.

-#####Other
-It wasn't created specially for 2ch, it's a port from other usersript, which is now a part of the other userscript, so it's now discontinued.
-Anyway i would be glad to see your pull requests and issue reports.